jasonlee27/jasonlee27.github.io/about-me/about.md

-I am a graduate research assistant in the Department of Computer Science at the University of Texas at Dallas.
-Currently , I am working with Dr.Wei Yang and Dr.Shiyi Wei.
-My research interests are in machine learning (ML), natural language processing (NLP) and software engineering.
-Along with these, I have researched on developing ML/NLP model for evolving programming assistant tool, video compression scheme with computer vision model and action recognition model specifically.
+I am currently a graduate research assistant at the University of Texas at Dallas, working with Dr.[Gopal Gupta](https://personal.utdallas.edu/~gupta/) and Dr.[Shiyi Wei](https://personal.utdallas.edu/~swei/).
+My research interests include Explainable AI (XAI), Machine Learning (ML), Natural Language Processing (NLP), and Software Engineering (SWE).
+Additionally, I have explored debugging ML models in NLP, Computer Vision (CV), and SWE by analyzing and explaining their behavior.
+My work also involves developing ML/NLP models for various applications, such as an evolving programming assistant tool, a video compression scheme using CV models, and an action recognition system.